Need a Small Loan in Hawaii? Legal Payday Alternatives & Installment Options

 What this means for borrowers in Hawaii

-Hawaii’s rules are designed to move borrowers away from the old cycle of very short-term, high-cost borrowing.
-Instead of a loan due all at once on your next paycheck, an installment loan spreads repayment over time.
+Hawaiiâs rules are designed to move borrowers away from very short-term, single-payment debt.
+Instead of one large payment due on your next paycheck, an installment loan spreads repayment across a defined period.
 That can make budgeting easier, but only if the payment still fits your real cash flow.

 - your total dollars due over the life of the loan,